 Housing (off campus)

 There are off-campus rental units available at varying prices.
 There are long waiting lists for public housing.
 The Manhattan Housing Authority is located at 300 N. 5th Street, 785-776-8588.
 If you qualify you may want to try for one of these units.
 Non-Traditional Student Services has information about rental units.
-Also, consult the Consumer/Tenant Affairs office in the Office of Student Activities and Services at the K-State Union.
+Also, consult the the Office of Student Activities and Services at the K-State Union.

 The Central Mail Service in Dykstra Hall sells stamps, money orders and other postal supplies; weighs, insures and registers mail and receives outgoing mail.
 A self-service postal unit is located in the lower level of the K-State Union.
 You can weigh packages, buy stamps, and mail your letters and small packages any time the Union is open.